 The Trust offers a specialized collection of photographic resources available for study purposes and for publication.
 These images include historic photographs, restoration documentation and current photography of the Trust’s sites, as well as historic images of Frank Lloyd Wright, his family, and both historic and contemporary images of selected buildings designed by Wright’s Oak Park Studio.
-The historic photography collection can be accessed online.

 Selected images are available as digital files (jpeg, 300 dpi, 4” x 6”) with other formats available upon request.

 Image reproductions may be licensed for scholarly, commercial, or personal/study uses.
 All requests are reviewed on a case-by-case basis and must include the name of the applicant, intended use, author/publisher, expected date of publication, requested collection image, and photography format requirements.

 Image requests must be submitted six to eight weeks prior to the date the material(s) are needed to ensure adequate processing time.